Clinical-Genomics/chanjo/README.md

 ## Features

 ### What Chanjo does
-Chanjo works on BAM alignment files and extracts interesting coverage related statistics.
-You use a BED-file to define which regions of the genome that you particularly care about.
-The output takes the shape of an extended BED-file.

-An optional final step is to load data into a SQL database.
-This will aggregate data from exons to transcripts and genes.
-The database will later work as an API to downstream tools like the Chanjo Coverage Report generator.
+Chanjo leverages Sambamba to annotate coverage and completeness for a general BED-file.
+The output can then easily to loaded into a SQL database that enables investigation of coverage across regions and samples.
+The database also works as an API to downstream tools like the Chanjo Coverage Report generator.

 ### What Chanjo doesn't
 Chanjo is not the right choice if you care about coverage for every base across the entire genome.
 Detailed histograms is something [BEDTools][bedtools] already handles with confidence.